Behind the Scenes of “Don’t Date the Haunted,” Chapter 17

 They went into the mountains and camped for a couple nights.

-First, Blake disappeared.
+First, their friend disappeared.
 Then Sean.
 Pansy searched for Sean and found him in Dr. Hyde’s cabin basement.
 They killed Dr. Hyde by shooting him in the heart and head, then turned on the sprinklers.

 The Hauntings Investigations Unit set the entire cabin on fire, sending the souls with prayers to the Supernaturals for mercy.